jentery/engl230v2/index.md

 To reiterate, then: the only text we're asking you to purchase is a copy of Bechdel's *Fun Home* (print or ebook), which is available at the [UVic Bookstore](https://www.uvicbookstore.ca/text/book/9780618871711?course_id=10001).
 It's $25 new and $19 used.

 You do not need to purchase any software for this course; however, you'll need access to the internet and a computer.
 We will use Brightspace and Word for Office 365, both provided by UVic.
 We will also use Zoom for office hours as well as appointments outside of class.

+# Schedule

+Here's the schedule for the term.
+It's subject to change, but we will use a Brightspace announcement to notify you at least two weeks in advance of any changes.
+In Brightspace, we will also update you each week on how the course is progressing.

+## Week 1 (Sept.
+8 + 10): Welcome!

+This week should consume no more than an hour of your time outside of class.

+*Wednesday, September 8th*

+* There's no need to prep for our first meeting.
+We'll introduce ourselves and talk about the course.
+* Consider purchasing a copy of [*Fun Home*](https://www.uvicbookstore.ca/text/book/9780618871711?course_id=10001), if you've not already.

+*Friday, September 10th*

+* Take a moment to scan the course outline and review the course policies.
+* Email us any questions or concerns you have about the course.
+* Expect a general introduction to media and fiction during this session.